Lindsay Lohan Grabs Her Chest In Plunge Neckline Dress On Instagram

 “I really wanted to make it a family-style beach.
 A place where people can go with their kids and feel safe.
 They can have fun and there’s not cameras every second.
 It’s not just a party thing; you can have a nice lunch.”

-In addition, Lohan reflected on her past struggles with addiction and how that affected her life, saying “That [work] was kind of taken away from me for a while, when I was going through a lot.”
+In addition, Lohan reflected on her past struggles with addiction and how that affected her life.

+“That [work] was kind of taken away from me for a while, when I was going through a lot,” she admitted.

 “I was spending money on going to treatment centers because the court was making me.
 It was hard for me to continue working, because when would I even find the time?”